pruthviraj32/CSCE-5575-HW-2-Niv/README.md

 ### Chain-end
 Develop a smart contract with the "Lorem, ipsum, dolor, sit, amet, consectetur, adipiscing, elit, sed, do" array.
 Similar to the previous assignments, you will have a number variable, which will be used to control how the array gets sliced.

 The contract will be "Ownable".
+Look up how inheritance works in Solidity.

 This time, you will have two functions to get slice of array:
 - firstNumElements